mai00fti/prettyPROC/README.md

 # The `prettyPROC` `R` package

-Print pretty PR and ROC curves that also allow for threshold selection
+Print pretty PR and ROC curves that also allow for threshold selection in ML classification problems.

 ## Author